Skip to content

 retriever = context.retriever

-# Perform a manual retrieval
+# Perform a manual retrieval with advanced features

 results = retriever.retrieve(